 - In the contract, ask for earnest money.
 Have an escrow agent or title company hold the money.

-Alternatives to selling your home on Facebook
+Best alternatives to selling a house on Facebook Marketplace

 Discount brokers